Writing Tests

 Tester\Environment::setup(); # initialization of Nette Tester

-// and other configurations (just an example, in our case they are not needed)
+// and other configurations (just an example, not needed in our case)

 date_default_timezone_set('Europe/Prague');